vendasta/marketplace-documentation/docs/Guides/oauth2.md

 # SSO: OAuth2 3-Legged Flow
 ## Overview
-This guide aims to help you configure your application to use Vendasta’s Identity Gateway as an Identity Provider for your application.
+This guide aims to help you configure your application to use Vendasta’s Identity Gateway as its Identity Provider.
 This will allow you to identify users entering your application from the Vendasta platform and will *in future API iterations* allow you to call Vendasta APIs on their behalf.

 Vendasta implements the [OpenID Connect Core specification](https://openid.net/specs/openid-connect-core-1_0.html)(OIDC), which includes a complete [OAuth 2.0 Authorization Framework](https://tools.ietf.org/html/rfc6749) integration.